MartinHuangR/Automatic-Threshold-Selection/README.md

 This repository contains code to reproduce results as given in the paper "Data-Adaptive Automatic Threshold Calibration for Stability Selection".

 ## Simulations
 We provide the four reproducible simulation results in "Artificial-Simulations.R", "Riboflavin-Simulations.R", "Proteomics-Simulation.R", and FDR-Simulations.R.
-Note that running all four scripts will take at least 48 hours.
-Therefore we also provide the .Rdata files, which can be found in the "RData" folder.
+Note that running all four scripts will take at least 48 hours without parallelisation.
+Therefore we also provide the .Rdata files, which can be found in the "Data" folder.

 To reproduce the figures, we provide an example given in "Example-Figure-Code.R".